cortex-js/cortexjs.io/docs/compute-engine/10-guide-evaluate.md

 ```

 The `expr.evaluateAsync()` method returns a `Promise` that resolves to the result
 of the evaluation.
-It accepts the same `numericApproximation` as `expr.evaluate()`.
+It accepts the same `numericApproximation` options as `expr.evaluate()`.

-It is also possible to interrupt an operation, for example by providing a
+It is also possible to interrupt an evaluation, for example by providing the user
-pause/cancel button that the user can press.
+with a pause/cancel button.

-**To make an operation interruptible**, use an `AbortController`
+**To make an evaluation interruptible**, use an `AbortController`
 object and a `signal`.

-For example, to interrupt an operation after 500ms:
+For example, to interrupt an evaluation after 500ms:

 ```live
 const abort = new AbortController();